-Every once in a while I stop by my local big chain pet store to help keep my finger on the pulse of what's new in the dog and cat product world.
+Every once in a while I stop by my local big chain pet store to see what’s new in the dog and cat product world.
 My neighborhood store has a large area devoted to bulk treats for dogs.
 No information on the origins of the treats is offered.
 I often see people feeding their dogs treats straight from the bulk bins.
 The store allows and even encourages this.
-I, on the other hand, am appalled by the sight.
+I, on the other hand, am appalled.
 Those people could be unknowingly killing their dogs.
 I often intervene, but I cringe when I think about how common the practice is.

 It’s not as bad as the 2007 melamine scandal yet, but it’s bad: jerky treats are sickening and killing dogs.